M-earnest/GitHub_practice/lecture/content/github_tutorial.md

 **Branch**
 A parallel version of the project where you can develop features or fixes without affecting the main code.
 Useful for working on isolated changes.

-**Checkout**
-Switches your working directory to a different branch or commit.
-Use this to move between different lines of development.

-**Fetch**
-Downloads the latest changes from a remote repository, but does **not** merge them into your local branches.
-Useful for reviewing remote activity before applying it.

 ```